cloudmesh-community/fa18-516-19/project_instructions.md

-1. Navigate to the folder e516Cloud \> cmder
-2. Double Click the file "Cmder.exe" and click the "Run" button, click "Ignore and continue"
+1. Launch the terminal - Double Click the file "Cmder.exe" and click the "Run" button, click "Ignore and continue"
-3. At the terminal prompt type "Vagrant up" The application will load and run the bootstrap.bash file which will load the LAMP stack.
+2. At the terminal prompt type "Vagrant up" The application will load and run the bootstrap.bash file which will load the LAMP stack.
-4. Then type "Vagrant ssh" - This will login to the virtual machine
+3. Then type "Vagrant ssh" - This will login to the virtual machine
-5. Login to MSQL by typing - mysql -u root -p (root is the user and root is the password) type "root" at the password prompt
+4. Login to MSQL by typing - mysql -u root -p (root is the user and root is the password) type "root" at the password prompt type "sudo mysql"
-6. Type "show databases;"
+5. Type "show databases;"
-7. Create a database, type "create database test;"
+6. Create a database, type "create database test;"
-8. Type "use test;"
+7. Type "use test;"
-9. Create a database, a table and load records -
+8. Create a database, a table and load records -

 \#\#create database table